By Power of PositivityPublished on July 15, 2020Last modified March 24, 2022

 3. Identify Your Goals

-You needn’t wait until you are diagnosed with a terminal illness to accomplish the things you’ve always wanted.
+You needn’t wait until you are diagnosed with a terminal illness to accomplish what you’ve always wanted.
 Whether you call it your goals or a bucket list, make a list of your dreams.
-If you like, you can get your partner or a trusted friend to help you.
+You can get your partner or a trusted friend to help you if you like.

 Consider creating an inspiration board that you can look at each day.
 Find pictures of beautiful things and places that correspond to your goals and arrange them on a poster board however you want.
 Beat the blues by concentrating on your goals and deciding how to make them a reality.